-The revenue generated from operation of Thai-style restaurants decreased by approximately HK\$12.8 million, or approximately 17.3%, from approximately HK\$73.9 million for the year ended 31 December 2019 to approximately HK\$61.1 million for the year ended 31 December 2020.
-Such decrease was due to the factors as mentioned above.
-The most significant reduction in the number of customers is noted in our restaurant located in Element after the temporary closing of the High Speed Rail.
+The revenue generated from operation of Thai-style restaurants increased by approximately HK\$18.4 million, or approximately 30.1%, from approximately HK\$61.1 million for the year ended 31 December 2020 to approximately HK\$79.5 million for the year ended 31 December 2021.
+The revenue was stimulated by lots of marketing promotions, discounted offers to customers and the subsequent partial relaxation of anti-epidemic measures as mentioned above, as a result the sales revenue was bounded up quickly.